 VINIFICATION: spontaneous fermentation by indigenous yeasts inside insulating concrete tanks.
 In cement tanks, maceration on the skins for 20 days.
 No clarification or filtration is made.

-AGING: Few months in second or third passage barrique
+AGING: A few months in second or third passage barrique

-"La Milla" is an authentic style Dolcetto with a fruity and rustic profile.
-Scent fruits with notes of cherry and ripe plum, spice- cinnamon, cloves, and cumin.
-The taste is soft, full, and intense, particularly supple and elegant.
+"La Milla" is an authentic style of Dolcetto with a fruity and rustic profile—scent fruits with cherry and ripe plum notes, spice- cinnamon, cloves, and cumin.
+The taste is soft, complete, and intense, exceptionally supple and elegant.
 Balanced tannins.

 Cascina Borgatta